Self-service stations won’t be available for transactions from 6 a.m. to 7 a.m. Sunday, Oct. 1, because of system maintenance.

 - Sharing images of a voted ballot within 100 feet from the polling place – the buffer zone where electioneering is prohibited.

-A copy of today’s court filing is available on this website.
+A copy of today’s court filing is available.

 # # #